Matthew Stafford Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Recent Performances

-- Stafford tacked on two carries for 12 yards, averaging six yards per attempt in the running game.
+- In last week's matchup with the Giants, Stafford completed 78.6% of his pass attempts for 251 yards, while tossing four touchdowns with one interception.

-- Stafford has racked up 896 passing yards (298.7 per game) and has a 68.9% completion percentage (73-for-106) over his last three appearances, tossing seven touchdowns and three interceptions.
+- He tacked on two carries for 12 yards, averaging six yards per carry.

-- He also has 32 rushing yards on nine carries, averaging 10.7 yards per game on the ground.
+- Over his last three games, Stafford has put up 896 passing yards (298.7 yards per game) while going 73-for-106 (68.9% completion percentage) and throwing seven touchdowns and three interceptions.

 Stafford's Los Angeles Teammates